prologin/envlive/README.md

 You can add new configuration files by adding them into `root_skel/etc/skel/`.

+# How to

+## Test Firefox profile

+Copy <root_skel/etc/skel/.mozilla/firefox/prologin.default> to
+`~/.mozilla/firefox/prologin.default`, then go to <about:profiles> and
+create a new profile using this directory.

 # TODO
 - Contribute to Zeal so that it is able to download documentation from the command line.
 - Add launchers for netbeans, eclipse, notepadqq, ...